 - Central Market is located at the back of the hotel and Chinatown is another 5 minutes’ walk from Central Market.

 - Dataran Merdeka (Independence Square) is adjacent to the hotel with the Mughal-inspired Panggung Bandaraya (City Theatre) situated opposite the square.
-The cultural musical ‘MUD’ about the history of Kuala Lumpur is performed at this theatre.
+The cultural musical ‘MUD’ about the history of Kuala Lumpur is performed at this theatre (UPDATE: After 3 years of performing at City Theatre, the musical ‘MUD’ has ended their shows in April 2017).

 - The nearest Light Rail Transit (LRT) station is Masjid Jamek Station, another 5 minutes’ walk from Panggung Bandaraya.